Rules of snooker: Free ball

-The player may hit the free ball into the actual ball on in order to pot the latter, referred to as planting.
-Going back to the picture above, the player could nominate the black as the free ball and use it to plant the real red.
+The player may hit the free ball into the actual ball on in order to pot the latter, referred to as ing.
+Going back to the picture above, the player could nominate the black as the free ball and use it to plant the real red for one point.
 If the player potted both balls in one shot, two points would be awarded and the black would be re-spotted.
 A foul is committed if the player fails to strike the free ball either first by itself, or simultaneously with the actual ball on.

 Failing to pot the free ball incurs no penalty, so the striker may play a snooker using the free ball if desired.
-However, if said snooker is achieved by having the free ball obstructing the ball on, then the strike is a foul and a penalty of the value of the ball on is awarded to the opponent.
-The reason is that the free ball was to be treated as the ball on, and one cannot snooker a ball on by another ball on (following the same logic that a red cannot snooker another red when red is on).
-The only exception to this is when there are only two balls remaining on the table, namely pink and black.
-If the opposition somehow fouled trying to pot pink, and illegitimately snookered the striker with the black, then it is fair for the striker to snooker the opposition "back" with the free black ball.
+However, if said snooker is achieved by having the free ball come to rest obstructing the ball on, then the strike is a foul and a penalty of the value of the ball on is awarded to the opponent.
+The reason is that the free ball was to be treated as the ball on, and a ball on cannot be snookered by another one (following the same logic that reds cannot snooker one another when they are on).
+The only exception to this rule is when there are only two balls remaining on the table, namely pink and black.
+If the opposition fouls while trying to pot the pink and leaves the striker snookered by the black, then the striker may use the black as a free ball and legally attempt to snooker the opposition with it.

-A free ball scenario does not occur when the ball gets stuck at the edge of a pocket jaw (commonly referred to as "angled") in such a manner that the player is unable to hit any ball on.
-This is because according to the official snooker rules a ball is snookered only if its way is obstructed by balls not on.
-In this scenario, after a foul, the player may choose to either take the shot from the current position or ask the offender to play again, as per the usual rules on fouls.
+When judging a free ball, the cushions are not considered an obstruction and the situation is judged as if they were not there, i.e. as if the table was a flat surface with no limits or edges.
+When the cue ball gets stuck at the edge of a pocket jaw (commonly referred to as "angled") in such a manner that the player is unable to hit any ball on, a free ball is only awarded if all the balls on would be at least partially obstructed by a ball not on, if the cushions were not in the way.
+If a free ball is not awarded, after a foul, the player may choose to either take the shot from the current position or ask the offender to play again, as per the usual rules on fouls.

+A ball on is considered to be unobstructed only if every portion of it can be directly hit by the cue ball without first making contact with another ball.
+If multiple reds remain on the table, each one is evaluated as if the others were not there, as one red cannot be snookered by another; if at least one red is judged to be unobstructed, a free ball is not granted.